 The Dreimühlen Wasserfall is located at a driving distance of approximately 50 minutes from Hellenthal (near the Eifel National Park).
 Even on a rainy day (as we had during our trip), there were people walking around this nature reserve called Ahbachtal.
 It’s a beautiful environment where you can have a lovely walk.
 It’s nice to see the magnificent Dreimühlen Wasserfall from up close.

 Cologne, also named Köln in German, is a beautiful city located in the state North Rhine-Westphalia and just outside the Eifel region.
 The city is nice to visit in all seasons of the year.
-In Summer time, you can enjoy a walk along the Rhine river or you can wander around the city and take a drink or bite at one of the terraces.
+In Summer time, you can do a brewery tour with three “Kölsch” tastings, enjoy a walk along the Rhine river or you can wander around the city and take a drink or bite at one of the terraces.
 In Winter time, you can have an amazing time at the Christmas markets or you can pay a visit to the Chocolate Museum.
 There is so many to see and do in Cologne, you can easily spend a few days in and around the city.

 6. The Lakes of Daun (Dauner Maare)

 Although we had the misfortune that is was raining heavily during our visit to the Lakes of Daun, I can definitely recommend a visit!
 These lakes are located in a stunning environment with many hiking possibilities in the nature reserves.
 Furthermore, there are great leisure opportunities.
 In some spots, you can swim in the lake, but there are also water sports possibilities, boat rental and fishing areas.